GregorioMorena/GregorioMorena/README.md

 ## Hi, I'm Gregorio.
-A finance and payroll specialist switching career to data analysis.
+A Data Analyst with finance and payroll background.

 I'm currently helping small companies in the management of their data, automatizing accounting and reporting process.
 I also use ML tools to improve business analysis, budgets and forecasts.